Email us here or call us: +61 3 9419 3406

-Gertrude Contemporary closes for the summer break from around 20 December to 20 January each year.
-During this period the galleries are closed to the public and do not respond to correspondence.
+Gertrude Contemporary and Gertrude Glasshouse close over summer from around 20 December to 20 January each year.
+During this period the galleries are closed to the public and we do not respond to correspondence.

 Yes, please seek permission in person from the front desk.

 Subscribe to our email news here.

 Yes please see here for further information.

-Gertrude Contemporary is an alternative to the commercial sector and to the artist-run / cooperative sector.
-Gertrude Contemporary does not represent artists or sell artworks, nor does the organisation charge gallery rental.
-Gertrude Contemporary is a government funded, not-for-profit organisation that receives operational funding from Arts Victoria and the Australia Council for the Arts.
+Gertrude Contemporary receives operational funding from Creative Victoria, the Visual Arts and Crafts Strategy, an initiative of the Australian, State and Territory Governments, and the Australia Council for the Arts.
 The special projects and programs are made possible with help from philanthropic trusts, commercial sponsors and individual patrons.
-Gertrude Contemporary has an active patrons program called Gertrude’s Table.
-For more information please see here.
+Gertrude Contemporary is also supported through sponsorships and individual philanthropy.
+For more information about Gertrude's Table, our patron program, please see here.

 Gertrude Contemporary offer 16 large, non-residential studios, which are available by application once per year.
-Selected studio artists rent these spaces for a 2-year period for the subsidised rate of $50 per week.
-Each residency is strictly for a 2-year period and the intake of residents is staggered throughout the year, so that 8 studios become available each year.
+Selected studio artists rent these spaces for a 2-year period at a heavily subsidised rate.
+Each residency is strictly for a 2-year period.
+The intake of residents is staggered throughout the year, so that 8 studios become available each year.
 Artists applying for studio spaces are not limited to any particular medium.

 Studio 12 is the project space located upstairs on level one, among the studio spaces.
 This space is only available to current Studio Artists.
 Studio 12 is intended as a project space for risk and experimentation, encouraging studio artists to try out new ideas within a professional, supported environment.
 Each artist has one opportunity to exhibit in studio 12 during their 2-year tenancy and they are restricted from having solo-exhibitions in the gallery spaces downstairs.